llvm/mlir-www/website/content/getting_started/TestingGuide.md

 * Make tests self-documenting.
 * Follow existing conventions.

 These principles make tests easier to discover and maintain.
-For you, future you, and the rest of the MLIR community.
+For you, "future you", and the rest of the MLIR community.

 ### Test Documentation Best Practices